TilleyCodes/Documention_Presentation_Assignment/feedbacks/feedback_received.md

 ## Feedback 3

-**Specific documentation checked:** Code Comments for conversion_history class **Feedback from:** Evan & Jack
+**Specific documentation checked:** Code Comments for conversion_history class
+**Feedback from:** Evan & Jack
 **Date of feedback:** 05/12/2024
 **Feedback Provided:**
 - This Class is very comprehensive and well written and does exactly as intended.
 Very detailed notes explain all aspects of the code and answer any question I would’ve had about it.
 I am honestly hard up for feedback great use of error to handling, JSON serialisation using best practise, and each method has it’s own responsibility and doing so well and concisely.
 **Actions to be complete based on feedback:**
-N/A
+- N/A

 ---

 ## Feedback 4

-**Specific documentation checked:** ReadMe, main.py, and requirements.txt **Feedback from:** Declan W & Earvin
+**Specific documentation checked:** ReadMe, main.py, and requirements.txt
+**Feedback from:** Declan W & Earvin
 **Date of feedback:** 06/12/2024
 **Feedback Provided:**
 - Well-structured Table of Contents and clear navigation.
 - Installation steps and dependency details are comprehensive.
 - Ethical considerations regarding licenses are well-documented.
 - Code in main.py is functional, with meaningful outputs and well-written docstrings.

 **Actions to be complete based on feedback:**
 ReadMe:
 - Add visual aids (e.g., screenshots or diagrams).
 main.py:
 - Add inline comments for complex logic.
 - Clarify variable names for better readability. requirements.txt:
 - Differentiate essential vs. optional dependencies.
 - Ethical Concern: * Privacy of Conversion History: The application saves user conversion history locally.
 If not properly secured, this data could expose sensitive financial information.

 **My notes and plan of action based on feedback:**
+- Screenshots added to ReadMe under application help
+- Added some comments to code to main.py
+- All packages listed in requirements.txt are essential to run the app as designed
+- The application doesn’t ask for or store any PII (Personally Identifiable Information - like names, addresses, date of birth, etc)
+- The application stores the users conversion history – but only the conversions that the user explicitly requests to save.
+This saved data contains only non-private information (currency codes, dollar amount, rate and user supplied description).